-Both federal and California laws include several categories of worker which are considered exempt from certain types of basic employee rights.
-One of these categories is that of the outside salesperson.
+Both federal and California laws include several categories of workers which are considered exempt from certain types of fundamental employee rights.
+One of these classes is that of the outside salesperson.

 According to California’s Labor Code section 1171, an outside salesperson is defined as:

 “A person (1.) age 18 or older who (2.) customarily and regularly spends more than half of his or her working time (3.) away from the employer’s place of business (4.) selling tangible or intangible items or obtaining orders or contracts for products, services, or use of facilities.”
 (8 Cal.C.Regs. § 11010).

 This guide will help you break down and understand the definition of an outside salesperson, as well as the tests and standards used by California’s courts to determine whether an employee is exempt or nonexempt.

 What Rights are Employees Exempted From?

 - Laws requiring employers to provide their employees with overtime pay